Company announces plans to demolish retired Cassville power plant

 “Once we have that information in hand, we can start marketing it,” Brisbois said.

-Meanwhile, he expects Alliant Energy to sell the Nelson Dewey property by the end of the year.
+Meanwhile, Alliant Energy is in final negotiations to sell the about 10-acre section of the Nelson Dewey property.

-“They have received offers to purchase,” Brisbois said, declining to disclose additional details.
+“We’re negotiating with that bidder, but it’s not finalized yet,” said Scott Reigstad, senior communications partner.
+He declined to disclose additional details.

-A representative from Alliant Energy could not immediately be reached for comment.
+Alliant sold in 2018 a second, 7-acre parcel to ARTCO Fleeting Services, which was a longtime tenant.